pmrt/whatshidden/README.md

 **As a general recommendation** you shouldn't use other WhatsApp Web sessions while running the application but it can handle it in a situation where you really need it.

-Whatshidden performs a status check every 15 min, if it detects that you have used other session in a check it'll schedule a refresh for the next check, that way you have a minimum of 15 minutes in which you can use WhatsApp Web (but it won't log any message), after that time in the next check it'll recover the session and a pop-up will prompt you in your other session asking if you want to use it 'Here' (in that window) or 'Close session'.
+Whatshidden performs a status check every 15 min, if it detects that you have used other session in a check it'll schedule a refresh for the next check, that way you have a minimum of 15 minutes in which you can use WhatsApp Web (but it won't log any message).
+After that time, in the next check it'll recover the session and a pop-up will prompt you in your other session asking if you want to use it 'Here' (in that window) or 'Close session'.
 If you click on 'Here' or just refresh the page you can use WhatsApp Web again and Whatshidden won't log any message until it recovers the session in future checks.
 Otherwise, if you don't do anything, click on 'Close session' or you close the tab/window, Whatshidden will work again.

 In the unlikely case after 100 consecutive unsucccessful attempts of Whatshidden trying to recover the session, it'll delete the session and terminate the process.